The Bridle Track, New South Wales: History

 From the early days of Hill End it appears that a narrow trail, only suitable for pedestrians and riders on horseback, wove a very windy and hilly trail along the steep cuttings and over the hills beside the Macquarie and Turon Rivers to the major town of Bathurst.
 This trail along the Macquarie and Turon Rivers was quite likely first used in the 1850-60's when Gold was first discovered in the Hill End locality.
 A newspaper reporters reference to a Bridle Track approaching Hill End from the south was written in 1865.
 In 1871 it was recognized as a much shorter and quicker route to Hill End but the last six miles were impassable by other than by horse back riders.

-In the early 1870s an accommodation house known as Foot's was located about 18 miles from Bathurst, about half way along the journey and at the start of the Bridle Track section.
+In the early 1870s an accommodation house known as Foot's was located about 18 miles from Bathurst, about halfway along the journey and at the start of the Bridle Track section.
 In 1872 the first of the improvements were made to the narrow track at Hawkins Hill, where the steep climb of the hill was replaced with a winding carriage track climbing around the hill.
 Miners had set up tents along the Rivers adjacent to the road and many Chinese with their vegetable plots could be seen along the track.
 At the foot of Hawkins Hill was the locality of Lower Turon and here an Inn known as Braggs Inn was located.
 Nine miles south of Hill End was a mining locality on the Bridle Track called the Root Hog.

 In 1874 a buggy pulled by a single horse completed the journey along the Bridle Track after some improvement work on the track was carried out by a resident of Bathurst.
 This buggy ride was considerably faster than the official route to Bathurst and started the talk of creating a permanent roadway of the narrow track.